Tevet Levy

 The TEVET Levy is payable in one year in respect of the payroll records of the previous year.
 For example, the TEVET Levy payable in the financial year 1st July 2017 to 30th June 2018 is based on payroll records for the period of 1st July 2016 to 30th June 2017.
 This means that TEVET Levy is assessed on previous year payroll records.

 Employers have to self-assess their payroll costs to determine and pay the amount of Levy payable to TEVET Authority.
-In self-assessment, employers are supposed to fill in an Employer Data Form (EDF).
+In self-assessment, employers are supposed to fill in an Employer’s Data Form (EDF).

 What are the steps followed in TEVET Levy payment?

-3. After calculating the gross emoluments, calculate TEVET Levy which is 1% of that total.
+Calculate TEVET Levy which is 1% of that total gross emoluments.